DataBiosphere/hca-ingest/orchestration/dagster/README.md

-# POC Notes
+# Notes

-This is a proof-of-concept demonstrating how Dagster might be introduced into our codebase for workflow orchestration.
+This is an initial introduction of [Dagster](https://dagster.io) into our codebase for workflow orchestration.
 This document captures notes, todos and anything else we bump into as we test out this technology.

 ## Running
 We're using poetry:
-* from the `dagster_poc` dir, run `poetry install`
+* from the `dagster` dir, run `poetry install`
-* Run dagit and our toy pipeline via `poetry run dagit  -f hca_proto/pipelines.py`
+* Run dagit and our toy pipeline via `poetry run dagit  -f hca_orchestration/pipelines.py`

-The `stage_data` pipeline is being build to mimic our current HCA `stage_data` pipeline.
+The `stage_data` pipeline is being built to mimic our current HCA `stage_data` pipeline.

-The `pre_process_metadata` solid kicks off a k8s job.
-Make sure you have a k8s setup locally (via Docker), and that you have an `hca` namespace setup.
+The `pre_process_metadata` solid kicks off a Beam job, either locally or in GCP depending on which Dagster mode you're running in.

 ## Deployment notes
 These are WIP steps + notes to getting code deployed.